Common Beekeeping Mistakes – You Can Avoid

 As important as routine inspections are, it is possible to over-do a good thing.
 New beekeepers want and need to look inside the hive more often than an experienced beekeeper.

 However, unless you have an emergency situation, do not open your beehive more than 1 time a week.
-This is especially important for that first new hive inspection.
+This is especially important for that first hive inspection after installation of new bees.

 The only way to know you have a good quality laying queen bee in your hive is to look.
 Many new beekeepers make the mistake of assuming the queen is there and laying.

 The queen was fine last month – why should I check?
-Sometimes a bee colony will decide to replace their queen.
-Or, perhaps their queen is accidentally killed during a hive inspection.
+Sometimes a bee colony will decide to replace their queen – the bees will kill the queen and raise another.
+You need to make sure they were successful.

-The good news is you don’t have to find her every time.
-Look for a good pattern of healthy worker bee brood.
+Look for healthy worker bee brood.
 Do you see bee eggs?
 Larva and capped brood?
 If so, chances are she is okay.

-Keep a beekeeping calendar with notes from your inspections.
+Keep a beekeeping journal with notes from your inspections.
 You can write down queen status, feeding schedules and mite treatment times too.

 One big mistake that many beekeepers make is not having extra equipment on hand.
 This is understandable as you are trying to keep the startup costs of beekeeping down.